apache/doris/README.md

 - 🎯 **Easy to Use:** Two processes, no other dependencies; online cluster scaling, automatic replica recovery; compatible with MySQL protocol, and using standard SQL.

-- 🚀 **High Performance:** Extremely fast performance for low-latency and high-throughput queries with columnar storage engine, modern MPP architecture, vectorized query engine, pre-aggregated materialized view and data index.
+- 🚀 **High Performance:** Extremely fast performance for low-latency and high-throughput queries with columnar storage engine, modern MPP architecture, vectorized query engine, pre-aggregated materialized index and data index.

 - 🖥️ **Single Unified:** A single system can support real-time data serving, interactive data analysis and offline data processing scenarios.